Leeboos/first/README.md

 Loading models, and graceful degradation
 ----------------------------------------
-    // make a call to your RESTful api to get some user info load('myapp.current_user', '/users/11');
+    // make a call to your RESTful API to get some user info load('myapp.current_user', '/users/11');

     when('myapp.current_user.is_admin', function(){